General information

 Location of the first performancePrague (I); Brno (II)

-Note on the first performancecond.: Miroslav Venhoda (I); Jan Šoupal (II)
+Note on the first performancecond.: Miroslav Venhoda (I); Jan Šoupal (II).

 Ensemble Pěvecké sdružení pražských učitelů (I); Pěvecké sdružení moravských učitelů (II)